Tokololo/json-ptr-store/README.md

     store.destroy();
 ## A few additional operations
 For convenience you can set and delete in one method call `setDel` as well as `assign` data (array append or object literal assign).
-## Why is it awesome
+## A note on observables
 Setting, slicing and subscribing using json pointers are intuitive an easy.
-Because get() returns an observable you can combine, transform, slice and dice to great comprexity and it remains reactive.
+Because get() returns an observable you can combine, transform, slice and dice to great complexity and it remains reactive.